Jump to Recipe

 I’m not a big perfume person, but making DIY perfume with essential oils at home is so much fun.
 They’re easy to make, refillable, cost-effective, and long-lasting.
-My favorite is the vanilla essential oil perfume, but I’ve tried several recipes, and they’re all absolutely lovely and cheap to make!

 I honestly love making essential oil perfumes, it’s become a new hobby of mine.
 They’re perfect for gifting and incredibly easy to make.